Q3D/q3dfit/README.md

    - `./testing/pg1411/pg1411rb3.fits`
    - `./testing/pg1411/pg1411qsotemplate.npy`
    - `./testing/pg1411/pg1411hosttemplate.npy`
-2. Edit the input/output files in the Jupyter notebook `run_q3dfit.ipynb`.
+2. Edit the input/output files in the Jupyter notebook `./jnb/run_q3dfit.ipynb`.
    - `infile` needs to point to `pg1411rb3.fits`
    - `qsotemplate` needs to point to `pg1411qsotemplate.npy`
    - `stellartemplates` needs to point to `pg1411hosttemplate.npy`
-3. Run q3df/q3da from the notebook.
+3. Run `q3df`/`q3da` from the notebook OR run `./test/test_pg1411c14r11.py` from a Python prompt.
 4. Compare the output plots to those in the Q3D Box folder (subdirectory `./testing/pg1411/c14r11_output/`).

 ## Spitzer data (emission-line subtracted), rest-frame MIR, single emission-line component, single spaxel, quasar

-To run these tests, one presently also has to change the `initdat` variable assignment in `q3df_helperFunctions.py` (lines 201--202) to read from a function rather than a dictionary. *Need to implement Jupyter notebook for these tests to avoid this step.*

 --> This test no longer works because the fake emission line (`test-MIRLINE`) is in the wrong linelist.
 A) Quasar-dominated example: Data "cube" is single spectrum of IRAS21219